Prerequisites, restrictions, and recommendations for Always On availability groups

 If the file path (including the drive letter) of a secondary database differs from the path of the corresponding primary database, the following restrictions apply:

-New Availability Group Wizard/Add Database to Availability Group Wizard: The Full option is not supported (on theSelect Initial Data Synchronization Page page),
+New Availability Group Wizard/Add Database to Availability Group Wizard: The Full option isn't supported (on theSelect Initial Data Synchronization Page (Always On Availability Group Wizards) page),

 RESTORE WITH MOVE: To create the secondary databases, the database files must be RESTORED WITH MOVE on each instance of SQL Server that hosts a secondary replica.